 Satisfactory Academic Progress is determined by three factors.
 Students must achieve a minimum Grade Point Average (GPA) which is required for good standing at their institution.
-(For many schools, this is a 2.0 or equivalent, although there may be a slightly lower standard for first-year students.)
+(For many schools, this is a 2.0 on a 4 point scale or equivalent, although there may be a slightly lower standard for first-year students.)
 Students must be progressing on pace toward graduation (usually completing a minimum of 67% of attempted credits during a term).
 Students must complete their degree within 150% of the required credits required for a degree.
 (For example, if 120 credits are required for graduation, students must complete their degree within 180 attempted credits.)

 Students are reviewed at least annually for compliance with SAP.
 Those who have not achieved required standards lose federal aid, but may appeal to continue.
 The standards for granting appeals are more restrictive than in the past, but include death of an immediate family member, serious illness of the student or an immediate family member, extreme circumstances beyond the student’s control or some undue hardship.
 Documentation is usually required.
-The deciding committee at each school will determine whether they believe that the circumstances will continue to interfere with the student’s progress.
+The deciding committee at each school determines whether they believe that the circumstances will continue to interfere with the student’s progress.